Abigail Johnson

-Abigail Pierrepont Johnson (born December 19, 1961) is an American billionaire businesswoman, heiress and chief executive of Fidelity Investments.
-Her family and their affliates own approximately 40% of Fidelity Investments, which was founded by her grandfather, Edward C. Johnson II.
+Abigail Johnson (born December 19, 1961) is the chairman and chief executive officer (CEO) of Fidelity Investments.
+The company had been founded by her grandfather, Edward C. Johnson II, in 1946, and her father, Edward Johnson III, was its CEO when she joined.
+Johnson became president in 2012, CEO in 2014, and chairman in 2016.

-Since 2014, Johnson has been president and chief executive of Fidelity, and chair of its former sister company Fidelity International (FIL).
-In November 2016, Johnson was named chair and remained CEO and president, giving her full control of Fidelity.

-Johnson's net worth is approximately $47.3 billion according to Bloomberg L.P. and $35 billion according to Forbes.
-She is one of the world's wealthiest women and the richest person residing in Massachusetts.
-She is also ranked on the "Forbes list of the World's 100 Most Powerful Women".
-She is a board member of Breakthrough Energy Ventures.
+As chairman and CEO, she has overseen the firm's expansion into digital assets and new investment products.
+In 2018, Johnson introduced cryptocurrency investment at Fidelity, enabling institutional investors to trade Bitcoin and Ether.
+She has been included on the Forbes list of the World's 100 Most Powerful Women since 2015.

 Early life

 Johnson was born in Boston, Massachusetts on December 19, 1961.
-Johnson and her younger siblings did not feel pressured to join the family business.
-As a child, Johnson was attracted to her father’s work.
+Although neither Johnson nor her younger siblings felt pressured to join the family business, as a child, Johnson was attracted to her father’s work.

 Johnson attended Buckingham Browne & Nichols School, a private school in Cambridge, Massachusetts, and then graduated from William Smith College with a bachelor's degree in art history in 1984.
 In 1985, she began working as a consultant at Booz Allen Hamilton, where she met her husband.
 She completed an MBA at Harvard Business School in 1988.